cdapio/cdap/cdap-docs/developers-manual/source/advanced/custom-app-template.rst

 **Prebuilt JARs:** In a case where you'd like to use prebuilt third party JARs (such as a JDBC Driver) as a plugin, please refer to the :ref:`Creating Plugins using Config file
-<users-etl-configuration-file-format>`.
+<apptemplates-etl-configuration-file-format>`.
 Copy the JAR and the JSON file to the :ref:`Plugin
 directory <advanced-custom-app-template-installation-directory>` and then update the Template by using the :ref:`HTTP RESTful API Application Template Update
-<http-restful-api-adapter-template-update>` endpoint.
+<http-restful-api-apptemplates-update>` endpoint.

 Sample JDBC Driver Plugin configuration::